-STAGES: In 2018 we do not have designated group stages.
-All stages are considered group stages this year.
-However, they are limited to 100 registrants.
+STAGES: In 2020 we do not have designated group stages.
+All stages are considered group stages.
+However, they are limited to 10 registrants.
 The first person to sign up for the stage is considered the lead and is responsible for coordinating that stages details and other participants.

 RUN OR CYCLE: We allow for any stage to be cycled as well as run.
 The first person to register for that stage sets the type of event the stage will be designated at.
 Please be aware that if you join a stage to run that is designated as a cycling stage, the lead participant does not have to follow your pace.

 LEAD PARTICIPANT: The first participant to register for each stage will be designated as lead runner for that stage.The lead runner picks the route for the stage, which can follow roads and/or trails.
-A pre designated route has been created and can be found in the stage section.
+A pre-designated route has been created with Google Maps, and can be found in the stage section.
 The created route is a suggestion only.
 The lead runner may alter the course as they see fit as long as the baton finishes the stage at the designated time.
 It is the responsibility of the lead runner to communicate to their team any changes of the route before it begins.